Beginners Interactive NetLogo Dictionary (BIND)

 Look at Rabbits Grass Weeds for another model of interacting populations with different rules.

-Wilensky, U. & Reisman, K. (1999).
+Wilensky, U. & Reisman, K. (1998).
 Connected Science: Learning Biology through Constructing and Testing Computational Theories -- an Embodied Modeling Approach.
 International Journal of Complex Systems, M. 234, pp. 1 - 12.
-(This model is a slightly extended version of the model described in the paper.)
+(The Wolf-Sheep-Predation model is a slightly extended version of the model described in the paper.)

 Copyright 1997 Uri Wilensky.